 One of the characteristics of macro photography is that subjects are shot at close distances.
-While this close camera-to-subject proximity can lead to visually interesting images captured from a unique perspective, macro photography presents unique technical challenges.
-One of these challenges for macro photographers is achieving sharp focus for all of the subject’s important elements.
+While this close camera-to-subject proximity can lead to visually pleasing images captured from a unique perspective, macro photography presents unique technical challenges.
+One of these challenges for macro photographers is achieving sharp focus for all of the subject’s essential elements.
 This is dependent on depth-of-field (DOF).

 In macro photography, DOF depends primarily on just two factors: aperture value and magnification.
 At any given aperture value, the higher the magnification ratio, the smaller the DOF.
-This is why DOF is so shallow in macro; the magnifications are larger than in any other type of photography.
+These factors are why DOF is so shallow in macro; the magnifications are more significant than in any other type of photography.

-If the aperture of the lens is too wide, the DOF will be too shallow and many areas of the subject will be out of focus.
-To increase the depth of field and bring more areas of the subject into focus, the photographer must decrease the aperture of the lens.
+If the lens’s aperture is too wide, the DOF will be too shallow, and many areas of the subject will be out of focus.
+To increase the depth of field and bring more areas of the item into focus, the photographer must decrease the aperture of the lens.
 Aperture is controlled by the f-stop setting on the camera or lens.

 It was a challenge to execute the bi-monthly Macro Moments challenge.
 I do not have a dedicated macro lens.
 I shoot with Kenko extension tubes attached to my AF-S DX Nikkor 18-55mm f/3.5-5.6 lens.
-It is not an ideal setup but it was the least expensive way for me to try macro photography.
+It is not an ideal setup, but it was the least expensive way to try macro photography.

-The result is the photo of the Rue anemone in the featured image for this post, which also doubles as my submission for this challenge.
+The result is the Rue anemone photo in the featured image for this post, which also doubles as my submission for this challenge.
 The bokeh is noticeable but not as prominent as it would have been shooting wide open.